Beach Park ranks

 Kailua Beach Park is located on the easterly shoreline, where

 the ocean waters are as turquoise blue as it gets, and equally matched

 with amazingly soft, white powder sand.

-Many beach goers on the island, rate Kailua Beach Park number one over Lanikai Beach, simple because it is larger -- two and half miles long to be exact!
+Many beach goers on the island, rate Kailua Beach Park number one over Lanikai Beach, simply because it is a longer stretch of gorgeous white sand and turquoise blue waters -- two and half miles long to be exact!

 facilities, beach showers, and picnic tables located on the park

 grounds.
 It’s something worth considering when bringing the

 There are also a couple life guard stands on the premises.
 They are helpful to answer questions about the area and ocean safety.

 I also recommend stopping in downtown Kailua, which is only five minutes away from the beach.
 This gives you a chance to pick up some Hawaiian plate lunches, snacks, and drinks before heading out to the beach.
 See more on Kailua Restaurants as well...

 Although Kailua Beach Park offers beautiful calm waters to